 Mean: 144.70 SD: 18.91

-Innovativeness: The results from the Table 2 indicated that majority (38.33 %) of the mango growers had medium innovativeness, followed by high (36.66 %) and low (25.00 %).
-Among small farmers, more than two-fifth (41.66 %) of the farmers had medium innovativeness, followed by high (33.33 %) and low (25.00 %).
+Innovativeness: The results from Table 2 indicated that the majority (38.33 %) of the mango growers had medium innovativeness, followed by high (36.66 %) and low (25.00 %).
+Among small farmers, more than two-fifths (41.66 %) of the farmers had medium innovativeness, followed by high (33.33 %) and low (25.00 %).
 Among big farmers, exactly two-fifths (40.00 %) of the farmers had high innovativeness, followed by medium (35.00 %) and low (25.00 %).
 This might be because small farmers often face resource constraints, which limit their ability to invest in new technologies or practices, making them more inclined to adopt innovations that are affordable and practical, resulting in medium innovativeness.
 Additionally, small farmers may have limited access to information or extension services, leading to a more cautious approach to innovation.
-In contrast, big farmers have more financial resources, better access to advanced technologies, and stronger market pressures to stay competitive, allowing them to take greater risks and adopt high-innovation practices.
+In contrast, big farmers have more financial resources, better access to advanced technologies, and stronger market pressures to stay competitive, allowing them to take greater risks and adopt highly innovative practices.

-Decision-making ability: It is evident from Table 2 that nearly half (48.33 %) of the mango growers belonged to the medium decision making ability category, followed by high (26.66 %) and low (25.00 %).
-Among small farmers, exactly half (50.00 %) of mango growers belonged to medium category, followed by low (30.00 %) and high (20.00 %).
-More than two-fifth (46.67 %) of the big farmers belonged to a medium category with high (33.33 %) and low (20.00 %) following closely behind.
+Decision-making ability: It is evident from Table 2 that nearly half (48.33 %) of the mango growers belonged to the medium decision-making ability category, followed by high (26.66 %) and low (25.00 %).
+Among small farmers, exactly half (50.00 %) of mango growers belonged to the medium category, followed by low (30.00 %) and high (20.00 %).
+More than two-fifths (46.67 %) of the big farmers belonged to a medium category, with high (33.33 %) and low (20.00 %) following closely behind.
 This indicated that small farmers may face more challenges in decision-making, possibly due to limited resources, knowledge, or external support.
 In contrast, big farmers show a higher proportion in the high decision-making ability, likely reflecting their greater access to resources, experience, and information, which enables them to make more informed and confident decisions.
 The low decision-making ability across both small and big farmers may indicate a segment of farmers who are either less confident in their decision-making process or dependent on external factors, such as traditional practices or guidance from others, rather than making independent, strategic decisions.

 Achievement motivation: The results from Table 2 indicated that nearly two-fifth (39.16 %) of the mango growers belonged to the medium achievement motivation category, followed by low (32.50 %) and high (28.33 %).
-Among small farmers, exactly two-fifth (40.00 %) of the mango growers belonged to a medium category, followed by low (36.66 %) and high (23.33 %).
+Among small farmers, exactly two-fifth (40%) of the mango growers belonged to a medium category, followed by low (36.66 %) and high (23.33 %).
 Among big farmers, nearly two-fifth (38.33 %) belonged to a medium category, followed by high (33.33 %) and low (28.33 %).
 This revealed that most mango growers have a moderate level of motivation to achieve their goals, which may be due to factors such as limited access to resources, lack of exposure to new technologies, and traditional farming practices.
 The slight variation in motivation levels between small and big farmers may be attributed to differences in their socio-economic status, educational background, and access to extension services.
 Overall, the findings indicate that there is scope for improving achievement motivation among mango growers, particularly through targeted interventions and support services.